Harper Lee: 2015: Go Set a Watchman

 This characterization, however, was contested by many of Lee's friends.
 Marja Mills, author of The Mockingbird Next Door: Life with Harper Lee, a friend and former neighbor, painted a very different picture.
 In her piece for The Washington Post, "The Harper Lee I Knew", she quoted Alice—Lee's sister, whom she described as "gatekeeper, advisor, protector" for most of Lee's adult life—as saying, "Poor Nelle Harper can't see and can't hear and will sign anything put before her by anyone in whom she has confidence."
 She made note that Watchman was announced just two and a half months after Alice's death and that all correspondence to and from Lee went through her new attorney.
-She described Lee as "in a wheelchair in an assisted living center, nearly deaf and blind, with a uniformed guard posted at the door" and her visitors "restricted to those on an approved list."The New York Times columnist Joe Nocera continued this argument.
-He also took issue with how the book had been promoted by the "Murdoch Empire" as a newly discovered novel and that the manuscript had been brought to light by Tonja B. Carter, who worked in Alice Lee's law office and became Lee's "new protector"-- lawyer, trustee, and spokesperson -- after her sister Alice's death.
+She described Lee as "in a wheelchair in an assisted living center, nearly deaf and blind, with a uniformed guard posted at the door" and her visitors "restricted to those on an approved list."

+The New York Times columnist Joe Nocera continued this argument.
+He also took issue with how the book had been promoted by the "Murdoch Empire" as a newly discovered novel and that the manuscript had been brought to light by Tonja B. Carter, who worked in Alice Lee's law office and became Lee's "new protector"—lawyer, trustee, and spokesperson—after her sister Alice's death.
 Nocera noted that other people in a 2011 Sotheby's meeting insisted that Lee's attorney was present in 2011, when Lee's former agent (who was subsequently fired) and the Sotheby's specialist found the manuscript.
 They said she knew full well that it was the same one submitted to Tay Hohoff in the 1950s that was reworked into Mockingbird, and that Carter had been sitting on the discovery, waiting for the moment when she, and not Alice, would be in charge of Harper Lee's affairs.

-The authorship of both "To Kill a Mockingbird" and "Go Set a Watchman" was investigated with the help of forensic linguistics and stylometry.
-In a study conducted by three Polish academics, Michał Choiński, Maciej Edera and Jan Rybicki, the authorial fingerprints of Lee, Hohoff and Capote were contrasted to prove that "To Kill a Mockingbird" and "Go Set a Watchman" were both written by the same person.
-However, their study also suggests that Capote could have helped Lee with the writing of the opening chapters of "To Kill a Mockingbird".
+The authorship of both To Kill a Mockingbird and Go Set a Watchman was investigated with the help of forensic linguistics and stylometry.
+In a study conducted by three Polish academics, Michał Choiński, Maciej Edera and Jan Rybicki, the authorial fingerprints of Lee, Hohoff and Capote were contrasted to prove that To Kill a Mockingbird and Go Set a Watchman were both written by the same person.
+However, their study also suggests that Capote could have helped Lee with the writing of the opening chapters of To Kill a Mockingbird.

+2025: The Land of Sweet Forever

+The Land of Sweet Forever was published on October 21, 2025.
+This posthumous collection, with a million copy first printing, contains eight newly discovered early short stories and eight previously published essays and magazine pieces.
+It also contains an introduction by her biographer, Casey Cep.